warrensbox/terraform-switcher/README.md

 The installation is minimal and easy.
 Once installed, simply select the version you require from the dropdown and start using terraform.

+## NOTE
+Going forward we will change the version identifier of `tfswitch` to align with the common go package versioning.
+Please be advised to change any automated implementation you might have that is relying on the `tfswitch` version string.
+**Old version string:** `0.1.2412`
+**New version string:** `v1.0.0` Note the `v` that is preceding all version numbers.

 ## Installation

 `tfswitch` is available for MacOS and Linux based operating systems.